 Does fat shaming work?
 New research has the answer

-For years, scientists at Michigan Medicine have researched the problem of obesity and fat shaming.
+For years, scientists have researched the problem of obesity and fat shaming.
 Their research has contributed to the mounting evidence of factors that demonstrate obesity is often beyond an individual’s control.
 Factors such as poverty, health care access, education, genetics, hormones, and chronic illnesses can all play roles in the chronic condition’s development and existence.

 More research and clinical trials are needed to find answers, but while we wait, researchers say that fat shaming does not work.
 Fat shaming, which has been proven to cause depression and increase the risk of suicide, should never be used to treat obesity.